tschafma/WDMD211_JSProject/README.md

 Albumify utilizes jQuery and it's many features.
 Albumify itself is within the 'fn' object of jQuery, and is easily applied to almost any html.

+# Details

+The first thing Albumify does is read from any json file you specify in the html.
+At this point in time, there needs to be a json file.
+Future updates will remove this requirement.

+Albumify currently uses only Spotify's API to acquire any available information from the 'album' and 'artist' properties specified in the json.
+It retrieves the information, and generates an "album" object with all the necessary information stored in as properties of that object.
+Albumify then generates the display from this information.

 ~ Tyler Schafman 2015
   WDMD211 @ UWSP